Golden YearsProtection

 Final expense insurance is a type of whole life insurance built specifically for one purpose: making sure your family does not have to pay your end-of-life costs out of pocket.
 The average funeral in the U.S. runs $7,000 to $12,000 when you factor in the casket, burial plot, headstone, and service fees.
 That does not include any remaining medical bills, credit card debt, or other final expenses.

-These policies are designed for people ages 50 to 85 — including those with health conditions that might disqualify them from other types of life insurance.
-Coverage amounts typically range from $5,000 to $50,000.
-Premiums are fixed for life, meaning they never go up.
+These policies are designed for people ages 50 to 85, including those with health conditions that might disqualify them from other types of life insurance.
+Coverage amounts typically range from $5,000 to $35,000.
+Your coverage stays level for life, meaning the death benefit never drops.
 And because it is whole life insurance, the policy never expires as long as you keep paying.

-As an independent broker, I compare options from multiple A-rated carriers so you get the best rate for your age and health — not whatever one company happens to offer.
+As an independent broker, I compare options from multiple A-rated carriers so you get the right coverage for your age and health, not whatever one company happens to offer.

 WHY IT MATTERS IN TEXAS